apache/accumulo-website/_docs-2/development/high_speed_ingest.md

     zy
     zz

-Run the MapReduce job using the [AccumuloFileOutputFormat] to create the files to be introduced to Accumulo.
+Run the MapReduce job, using the [AccumuloFileOutputFormat] to create the files to be introduced to Accumulo.
 Once this is complete, the files can be added to Accumulo via the shell: